chase-lab/BioTIMEx/readme.md

 To ensure that the working environment (R version and package version) are documented and isolated, the package renv
 (<a href="https://rstudio.github.io/renv/index.html" class="uri">https://rstudio.github.io/renv/index.html</a>)
 was used.
-If you run into issues while trying to reproduce this research compendium, please try restoring the same working environment using `renv::init()`.
+By running `renv::restore()`, renv will install all missing packages at once.
 This function will use the `renv.lock` file to download the same versions of packages that we used.

 ### Methods